DivergentClouds/expanse/spec.md

 ## Labels and Sections

 Labels are named integers used to mark an address.
 Labels can be used in any place an integer can.
-A label is created by an identifier followed by a colon.
+A label is created by a name followed by a colon.
 Labels may not be redefined.
 Labels are only defined in the scope they were created in.
 Labels are equivalent to a constant equal to the current address.

 ```
 foo: